AjaxxIsHere2/AjaxxIsHere2/README.md

-# welab-ajaz
+# Weblab-1-ajaz
-This is proof of coursework for LAB 1
+This is proof of using github and creating a repository for future lab sessions